 The City of Thousand Oaks Public Works Department's "GoGreen" website has hundreds of conservation tips relating to composting, energy conservation, hazardous waste disposal, recycling and trash, reuse programs, water conservation, living green advice, and much more.
 Check it out at www.toaks.org/GoGreen.

 Items accepted at these monthly collection events include acids, motor oil, antifreeze, asbestos, nail polish/remover, automatic switches, oil filters, batteries, paints, cement, paint thinners, chlorine, fertilizers, pool chemicals, fluorescent lights, propane cylinders, fire extinguishers, rodent poison, garden chemicals, smoke detectors, gasoline, solvents, used frying oil, household cleaners, weed killers and more.
-What they don't accept are tires, medications. business waste and other items.
+They do not accept tires, medications. business waste and other items.

 One person's hazardous waste is another's gold!
 The City's Material Reuse Program allows residents to take away certain items previously disposed of, such as cleaners, paint, pool chemicals, motor oils, adhesives, etc. Selection obviously will vary.
 No appointment needed.
-Just stop by the dates above from 8 a.m. to 12:30 p.m. and check out the selection.
+Just stop by on Friday/Saturday from 9 a.m. to 1 p.m. during the weekly collection events described above and check out the selection.

-There are also convenient hazardous waste disposal for specific items at the following locations (for more detailed information, visit www.toaks.org/government/depts/public_works/environmental/residential/hazardous_waste/default.asp):
+There are also convenient hazardous waste disposal for other items as follows:

 Batteries: T.O.
 Teen Center, Community Centers at Borchard Park, Dos Vientos and T.O., Home Depot, Goebel Senior Center, T.O.
 Libraries, City Hall and more.

-Electronic Waste: Best Buy, Goodwill, PC Recycle, Waste Management and Gold Coast
+Electronic Waste: Best Buy, Goodwill Industries, PC Recycle, Waste Management and Gold Coast

 Fluorescent Lights/CFL's: Home Depot Newbury Park